AsiJKR/TestSuite/README.md

     > Contains `global functions` used for steps.
 If it can be generalized you can add the method here.

-3. ATGHomePage.feature
+3. HomePage.feature
     > BDD tests are written using Gherkin in simple English.
 Every step is mapped to java methods which are bound with cucumber annotations.

 4. TestRunner.java
     > Cucumber execution is handled here.
 Used TestNG instead of JUnit because of the variety of options such as parallel and dependency testing.
 We can enable parallel run with a `thread count` here itself.

-4. steps directory
+5. steps directory
    > Contains page-specific functions which are mapped to feature file as above mentioned.
 We should always follow the `Page object model` when writing a new scenario.

-4. pages directory
+6. pages directory
    > Contains page-specific operations and locators.
 I have tried to use XPaths as much as possible because of the speed in execution and readability.
 We can use global functions to reduce duplicate codes.

-4. test-output directory
+7. test-output directory
    > Will have extent report of the test run.
 Any failure and will store the screenshot.

 ### Test Scenario
-1. Go to URL
-2. Select Häst
-3. Select V4
-4. Make a coupon
-5. Mark 4 horses on v4:1, Mark 1 horse on v4:2 Mark 2 horses on v4:3, Mark all horses on v4:4
-6. Make sure that this test can run every day
+--removed--

 Here I have added an `assertion` to check the total amount after and before selecting horses.